Indirect Prompt Injection: The Attack Your Input Filter Cannot See

 | Affected systems | Any LLM chatbot | RAG, web agents, email assistants |

-This distinction has a critical implication: most prompt injection defenses focus on the user input layer.
-They are entirely blind to indirect injection, because the malicious instruction arrives via a different channel — one that your system treats as trusted.
+Here is the implication that bites teams: most prompt injection defenses watch the user input layer and are completely blind to indirect injection, because the payload arrives through a channel your system already treats as trusted.

-The mechanics are straightforward.
-An attacker embeds a prompt injection payload into content that your AI system will retrieve at some future point.
-When the retrieval happens, the LLM receives the payload as part of its context.
-Because LLMs are trained to follow instructions embedded in their context, they often comply with attacker instructions just as readily as developer instructions.
+The mechanics are simple.
+An attacker plants an injection payload in content your AI will retrieve later.
+When retrieval happens, the LLM receives the payload as part of its context.
+Because language models are trained to follow instructions in their context, they often obey the attacker as readily as they obey you.

-When a RAG pipeline retrieves this document and includes it in the LLM's context, the model processes both the legitimate content and the injected instruction simultaneously.
+When a RAG pipeline retrieves this document and puts it in the LLM's context, the model processes the legitimate content and the injected instruction at the same time, with no way to tell them apart.

-AI agents that browse the web or use search tools are exposed to injection payloads embedded in arbitrary web pages.
-An attacker who controls a web page can embed hidden text — styled with display:none, font-size:0, or white text on a white background — that is invisible to human visitors but readable by an LLM processing the extracted text.
+AI agents that browse the web are exposed to payloads embedded in any page they visit.
+An attacker who controls a page can hide text with display:none, font-size:0, or white-on-white styling, invisible to a human reader but plain text to an LLM processing the extracted content.

-Applications that use AI to summarize, categorize, or draft replies to emails are exposed whenever a malicious actor can send an email to the monitored inbox.
-The email body becomes retrieved content in the AI's context.
-Attackers can embed instructions in hidden HTML, use natural language phrasing to manipulate summarization behavior, or craft content designed to trigger specific downstream actions.
+Apps that summarize, categorize, or draft replies to email are exposed the moment a malicious actor can send a message to the monitored inbox.
+The body becomes retrieved content.
+Attackers hide instructions in HTML, use natural-language phrasing to bend summaries, or craft content that triggers downstream actions.

-When an AI system queries a database and includes records in its context, any record that was created by a third party — a customer, a form submission, an API integration — is potential injection territory.
-An attacker who can write to a database record that will later be retrieved by an AI has an indirect injection channel.
+When an AI queries a database and includes records in its context, any record written by a third party, a customer, a form submission, an API integration, is potential injection territory.
+If an attacker can write to a field your AI will later read, they have a channel.

 Bing Chat / Microsoft Copilot (2023)

-Researcher Johann Rehberger demonstrated that Bing Chat (now Microsoft Copilot), which browses the web to answer questions, could be manipulated via hidden text embedded in web pages.
-When Bing retrieved a page containing injection payloads, the model followed the attacker's instructions rather than the user's request — including attempts to extract and exfiltrate user credentials and conversation history.
+Researchers showed that Bing Chat (now Microsoft Copilot), which browses the web to answer questions, could be manipulated by hidden text on a page.
+When Bing retrieved a page carrying injection payloads, the model followed the attacker instead of the user, including attempts to extract and exfiltrate user credentials and conversation history.

-This was the first widely documented real-world indirect prompt injection attack against a production AI system.
-It established that the threat was not theoretical — any AI agent that retrieves external content was exposed.
+This was the first widely documented real-world indirect injection against a production AI system.
+It proved the threat was not theoretical: any AI agent that reads external content is exposed.

-Since this incident, similar attacks have been documented against ChatGPT plugins (now deprecated), Google Bard, AI-assisted email clients, and numerous enterprise RAG deployments.
-The attack class has been catalogued as LLM02 in the OWASP Top 10 for LLM Applications and is consistently rated as one of the highest-severity vulnerabilities in AI systems.
+Since then, similar attacks have been documented against ChatGPT plugins (now deprecated), Google Bard, AI email clients, and enterprise RAG deployments.
+The attack class is catalogued as LLM01 in the OWASP Top 10 for LLM applications and is consistently rated among the highest-severity AI vulnerabilities.

 | Study / Source | Target System | Attack Success Rate |